robertcv/PyRecommender/db/readme.txt

 Credits
 -------

-   This dataset was built by Iv·n Cantador with the collaboration of Alejandro BellogÌn and Ignacio Fern·ndez-TobÌas, members of the Information Retrieval group at Universidad Autonoma de Madrid (http://ir.ii.uam.es)
+   This dataset was built by Iv√°n Cantador with the collaboration of Alejandro Bellog√≠n and Ignacio Fern√°ndez-Tob√≠as, members of the Information Retrieval group at Universidad Autonoma de Madrid (http://ir.ii.uam.es)

 -------
 Contact
 -------

-   Iv·n Cantador, ivan [dot] cantador [at] uam [dot] es
+   Iv√°n Cantador, ivan [dot] cantador [at] uam [dot] es